 When you are in Udall, you'll notice that it is more blue-collar than most other communities in America.
 43.68% of Udall’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Udall is a city of service providers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Udall who work in sales jobs (7.66%), management occupations (7.66%), and food service (7.28%).

-Overall, Udall’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Udall’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 As is often the case in a small city, Udall doesn't have a public transportation system that people use for their commute.